-- (1) Commitments to sell when-issued securities that are excluded from the requirements of FASB Statement No. 133 (and therefore not reported as forward contracts in Schedule RC-L, item 12.b, below).
+- (1) Contracts for the sale of when-issued securities that are excluded from the requirements of FASB Statement No. 133, as amended (and therefore not reported as forward contracts in Schedule RC-L, item 12.b, below), and accounted for on a settlement-date basis.
 (Report the amount of these commitments in Schedule RC-L, item 10.a, if this amount exceeds 25 percent of the bank's total equity capital reported in Schedule RC, item 28.) - (2) Internally developed intangible assets.